catvw/ece251-computer/REPORT.md

 computer uses an accumulator as both an argument and target register for most instructions.

+TODO: split instructions in half: have one-byte and two-byte versions depending on whether an immediate is necessary.
+That probably isn't too complicated.

 ## Instructions in Detail
 There are about 4 instruction formats, along with a few miscellaneous special-case instructions.
 This is not as simple as I would have liked, but